Prateek61/neural-network-from-scratch/README.md

 ```
 > Note: The build system can be changed by specifying the generator flag.
 For example, to use MinGW MakeFiles build system, append `-G "MinGW Makefiles"` to the above cmake command.

 > Note: If you also want to run the tests, append `-D BUILD_TESTS=ON` to the above cmake command.
+To run example, append `-D BUILD_EXAMPLE=ON` to the above cmake command.

 ### Compile and run
 ```bash